Skip to content

 CodeAct reduces the number of tool calls.
 RTK (Rust Token Killer) reduces the size of each tool call's result.
 They address different sides of the same problem and can be used together.

 RTK is a CLI proxy that intercepts git, cargo test, grep, ls, and 100+ other dev commands and compresses their output before it reaches the agent โ€” 60โ€“90% savings per command.
-Unlike CodeAct, RTK works in all Copilot surfaces (VS Code, CLI, and other AI tools), not just Copilot CLI.
+Unlike CodeAct, RTK is not limited to Copilot CLI; it can help across Copilot surfaces when the shell hook is reliable.
+Treat Windows setups as a pilot, not a default rollout.
 See MCP & Tool Costs ยง2.7.7 for setup and the full command list.

 2.5.4 Default to Auto Model Selection